 These photographs show scenes from from A Tennis Racket, a fund-raising show put on by Wormit Tennis club in 1956.
 The show was presented in the Wormit West hall on Bay Road, and it was intended to raise money in support of the recently re-formed Wormit Tennis Club.
 We also have a programme from the show, and another photograph ...

 Not strictly Newport, but the photograph shows the Abercraig at the Craig Pier Dundee with traffic starting to disembark.

 Photograph of the Abercraig ferry at Newport pier.

-Abercraig, the first house on the river side of West Road, travelling west, was built as the dower house for the Berry Family.
+Abercraig, the first house on the river side of West Road, travelling west, was built in 1824-5 as the dower house for the Berry Family.